|

 Other activities worth trying in Gyeongju:

-Traditional Soju Making Experience – you don’t have to be a huge soju fan to learn how to make it.
+Traditional Soju Making Experience – you don’t have to be a soju fan to learn how to make it.
 After all, this is the main drink in Korean culture, and it is always interesting to learn about local traditions.
 See more about the experience here!

 Want to learn how to make some of your favorite Korean dishes?
 Take a cooking class in the charming setting of Gyeongju!
 Start at the local traditional market, choose the best ingredients, then learn to cook 3 to 4 traditional dishes.
 The best part?
 You get to eat it all at the end!
 See more here!